CosmicBagel/chip8_rust/readme.md

 Just clone and `cargo run`

-*Should* work on windows and linux
+*Should* work on windows, linux, and macos

 See https://github.com/kripod/chip8-roms for roms to try